Thao-Tran/recipes/bo-kho/README.md

 ## Prep
 ### Beef
-1. Wash the beef and drain the water off in a colander.
+1. Cut the beef into ~2 inch thick steaks.
-2. Cut the beef into ~2 inch cubes.
+2. Generously season the steaks with salt, pepper, bo kho seasoning, and chinese 5 spice.

 ### Lemongrass stalks
 1. Peel the outer layer of the lemongrass stalks off and cut the top and